-This year marks the 10th anniversary of the Municipal Equality Index, the nation’s premier benchmarking tool for municipal officials, policy makers and business leaders to understand how well cities across the nation are embodying LGBTQ+ inclusion in their laws, policies, and services.
+I am honored to share the 11th iteration of HRC’s Municipal Equality Index, the nation’s premier benchmarking tool designed to inform municipal officials, policy makers and business leaders on how well cities across the nation embody LGBTQ+ inclusion in their laws, policies, and services.

-Joni Madison , Interim President , Human Rights Campaign Foundation
+Kelley Robinson , President , Human Rights Campaign Foundation

 At Equality Federation, we know the importance of local protections for the LGBTQ+ community.
 As an advocacy accelerator dedicated to building power in our network of state-based LGBTQ+ advocacy organizations, we are proud to partner with HRC on the Municipal Equality Index (MEI).
 This tool helps cities and advocates on the ground take stock of their progress and advocate for needed policies and protections, marking essential steps forward to achieve equality for LGBTQ+ people and our families.

-Since 2012, the MEI has provided an annual snapshot of the local progress made for the LGBTQ+ community.
-This progress is what keeps us protected from harms such as housing discrimination, conversion therapy, and bullying in the communities we call home, often despite a lack of state or federal laws.
+For over ten years, the MEI has provided an annual snapshot of the local progress made for the LGBTQ+ community.
+This progress is what keeps us protected from harms such as discrimination, conversion therapy, and bullying in the communities we call home, often despite a lack of state or federal laws.

-From Arizona to Kentucky to West Virginia, state groups helped secure local nondiscrimination ordinances, bringing the number of municipalities with fully comprehensive nondiscrimination protections for LGBTQ+ people to over 350 nationwide.
-Since North Carolina’s statewide ban on nondiscrimination ordinances expired in December 2020, Equality North Carolina and its partners helped more than 15 jurisdictions pass local protections, covering more than 30% of the state’s population.
+From Texas to Michigan to North Carolina, state groups helped secure local nondiscrimination ordinances, bringing the number of municipalities with fully comprehensive nondiscrimination protections for LGBTQ+ people to over 350 nationwide.

-As we look to 2022, we will continue to rise to the challenges we face in achieving nationwide policy victories.
+We invite you to use this report to inspire and educate your communities about the progress we’ve made and the work ahead.
+As we look to 2023, we will continue to rise to the challenges we face in achieving nationwide policy victories.
 But we know the work of state and local advocates will continue to provide much-needed protections for LGBTQ+ people in the place it matters most: home.